Powerful and Easy Ways to Transform Unhealthy Core Beliefs

 Write down 1-3 new positive beliefs that you can use to replace the negative beliefs you just wrote down.

 Think for a moment about thoughts that you have become identified with.
 Thoughts we are identified with are usually charged in some way.
-These thoughts typically represent a core belief, and this is how we’ve made sense of who we are and our reality.
+These thoughts typically represent a core belief, and this is how we make sense of who we are and our reality.

 Many of our core beliefs come from our earliest hurts and fears, and usually before the age of 5.
-Core beliefs can be passed down through generations of our families, as well as our cultural assumptions.
+Core beliefs pass down through generations of our families, as well as our cultural assumptions.

-When we have thoughts centered around our beliefs, it can feel current, like right here right now.
-Then the behaviors that come out of those beliefs end up getting the responses that reinforce them, and it becomes a loop.
-If we look closer at beliefs, they can generate fear thoughts like worrying, planning, and obsessing.
-Those fear thoughts then trigger off more of the biochemistry of fear.
-More fear thoughts, and again we go into looping.
+When we have thoughts centered around our beliefs, it can feel current, as if they are right here right now.
+The behaviors that come out of those beliefs end up getting the responses that reinforce them, and it becomes a loop.
+If we look closer at beliefs, they generate “fear thoughts” like worrying, planning, and obsessing.
+Those fear thoughts then trigger off more of the biochemistry of fear, which leads to more fear thoughts, and again we go into a looping pattern.

-Notice what you sense in your life.
-What kind of thoughts do I generally live with?
+Try to notice what you sense in your life.
+Ask yourself: What kind of thoughts do I generally live with?
 Are they worry thoughts?
 Are they gratitude thoughts?
 Our minds are like naughty children running around, throwing a tantrum.
-Our thoughts are mostly a lot of worries.
+In spite of our efforts, our thoughts are mostly a lot of worries.

 This is our reality, and we live in it.
 Our identity gets consolidated that way.
-When we are lost in thoughts, especially thoughts that have the flavor of fear, or grasping or envy or something’s wrong, our virtual reality, in essence, becomes a prison.
-It all comes from our interpreted world of what we think this world is about.
+When we are lost in thoughts, especially thoughts that have the flavor of fear, or grasping or envy or something’s wrong, our virtual reality becomes a prison.
+It all comes from our interpretation of what we think this world is about.